zhang1980s/ec2-ena-express-lab/README.md

 ## Infrastructure Setup

-Our infrastructure is deployed using AWS CDK with TypeScript, consisting of:
+Our infrastructure is deployed using Pulumi with TypeScript, consisting of:

 ### Networking Components
 - VPC with CIDR block 192.168.0.0/16